43NR1QV3/flatpak-scripts/README.md

 This tool uses Git pre-push hooks to automatically:

 1. Create a backup script of all your installed Flatpak applications
-2. Save your Flatpak override configurations
+2. Save your Flatpak override configurations made with Flatseal

 ## Reinstalling Your Flatpak Applications